cosmic-api/teleport/docs/source/index.rst

 .. currentmodule:: teleport

-Installation:
+To install, run:

 .. code:: bash

     pip install teleport

 A *serializer* is a class that provides a :meth:`serialize` and a :meth:`deserialize` method.
-Teleport provides 9 basic serializers and lets you define your own.
+At the moment, Teleport provides 9 basic serializers.

 The output of the :meth:`serialize` method and the input of the :meth:`deserialize` method is in the format of the :mod:`json` module from the